By Nerly Shammah Aug 04, 2023

 AI systems work on a lot of data, they require vast amounts of data to learn from.
 This data can be structured, that is, organized and formatted data or unstructured data for example random texts, images, and audio.

-So typically data will be extracted from blockchain tracking systems like price and market trackers like coinmarketcap and coingecko for the purpose of having enough relevant on-chain information to train on the machine with.
+Typically, data will be extracted from blockchain tracking systems like price and market trackers like coinmarketcap and coingecko to have enough relevant on-chain information to train on the machine with.

 Before feeding the data into an artificial intelligence model, it often undergoes preprocessing, which involves cleaning, transforming, and preparing the data for analysis.